 The CYT Mission Team was established as an outreach of the Christchurch Catholic Youth Team in 2011.
-The Team consist of volunteers who travel principally around the city and diocese of Christchurch and beyond, sharing the Gospel with young people.
-This can include visits to regional Canterbury, the West Coast, Waimakariri and other parts of the South Island to help facilitate Catholic youth ministry.
+The Team consist of volunteers who commit to eleven months of outreach and live and train together as a Christian community. they travel principally around the city and diocese of Christchurch and beyond, sharing the Good news with young people.
+This can include visits to regional Canterbury, Mckenzie, the West Coast, Waimakariri and other parts of the South Island to help facilitate Catholic youth ministry.

 A commitment to Mission Team begins with a 6-week training programme.
-During this programme, Team members are trained in all the practical skills required to evangelise youth and share the Gospel.
+During this programme, Team members are trained in all the practical skills required to connect with young people and share the Good news with them.
 Training includes, but is not limited to, formation in: Prayer and Scripture, Basic Apologetics and Faith, Team life, Conflict resolution and practical retreat leading skills and other general Youth Worker skills.
 In addition, ample time is spent in personal and corporate prayer, with mass, fellowship, and spiritual direction.

 All team members are housed together during team training.
 This “community lifestyle” helps prepare the team for the challenge of living in an authentic Catholic community, as well as providing opportunities to live out all the practical lessons learned in the training sessions.
 Throughout the year the team is then based in a “Mission Team house” within the city of Christchurch.
 Here they live together in an authentic Catholic community, supporting each other through daily acts of prayer, the sacraments, fellowship, and service.
 Each Team member commits to live a year of single life, focused on witnessing to the love of Christ in the way they interact with other team members and those they minister to and with.